mongock/mongock-examples/community/mongoDB/springboot-springdata-advanced/README.md

 - How to use the CLI to run the migration

 ## Mongock Autoconfiguration vs Builder
 Mongock offers these two configuration options with Springboot.
-Only one of them should be used at a time.
+Only one of them should be enabled at a time.

 This example contains two SpringBootApplication classes, one for each approach.
-> :bulb: The `@ComponentScan` annotation with the exclusion, is only added to allow these two configurations to live in the same project without sabotaging each ther.
+> :bulb: The `@ComponentScan` annotation with the exclusion is only added in order to allow these two configurations living  in the same project without sabotaging each ther.

 ### Autoconfiguration
 It's the recommended approach, reflected in the `SpringbootAutoconfigurationApp` class and activated by default in this example(the generated jar will use this approach).